Moths of North Carolina

 Taxonomy

-Comments: One of 36 species in this genus that occur in North America (Schmidt, 2009), nine of which have been recorded in North Carolina.
+Comments: The genus Apantesis is represented by 43 species in North America, including 13 species in North Carolina.
 The form occurring in North Carolina has long been considered to represent subspecies intermedia, which is much larger than the nominate subspecies occurring in the northern plains and boreal areas.
 However, Schmidt (2009) stated that more work would be needed to see if Southeastern populations are actually the same as those from Texas, where intermedia was originally described.

 Identification